 The Wisconsin Partnership Program at the UW School of Medicine and Public Health has announced awards to three interdisciplinary research projects to address significant and diverse health and healthcare issues through its Collaborative Health Sciences Program.

 Through this grant program, the Partnership Program supports novel ideas and new approaches to interdisciplinary research or education advancing health, healthcare and health equity in Wisconsin and beyond.
-Preliminary applications are due April 11, 2019.
+The following projects were awarded up to $600,000 each.

 Comparison of Successful Colorectal Cancer Screening Strategies in Wisconsin Rural and Urban Settings: Achieving "80% In Every Community"

 Principal investigator: Jennifer Weiss, MD, MS, Department of Medicine

 Co-principal investigators: Robert Greenlee, PhD, Marshfield Clinic and James Ford, PhD, UW School of Pharmacy